ngrok/ngrok-docs/docs/integrations/jumpcloud/sso-oidc.md

 ### Grant access to JumpCloud users

-JumpCloud allows administrators to restrict access to SSO apps — such as ngrok — via user groups assignments.
+JumpCloud allows administrators to restrict access to SSO apps — such as ngrok — via user group assignments.
 By default, apps created in JumpCloud have no group assignments — in other words, nobody can use JumpCloud SSO to access ngrok until you assign a group to the app.

 To assign JumpCloud groups to the ngrok app: